littlesnaf/CustomOrderService/README.md

 # CustomAmazonOrderProcessor

-CustomAmazonOrderProcesso is a desktop toolkit for preparing custom Amazon order artwork, labels, and packing slips at scale.
-The project bundles several Swing utilities and a rendering pipeline that help production teams convert Amazon Custom exports into print-ready PNGs and review supporting documents side by side.
+CustomAmazonOrderProcessor is a desktop toolkit for preparing custom Amazon order artwork, shipping labels, and packing slips at scale.
+The project bundles several Swing utilities plus a rendering pipeline that help production teams convert Amazon Custom exports into print-ready PNGs and review supporting documents side by side.

 ## Contents

 - **MainUI** – bulk order processor that discovers order folders, extracts ZIPs, loads fonts, and invokes the rendering pipeline.
-- **LabelFinderUI** – quick search tool that matches shipping labels, packing slips, and product photos by Amazon Order ID (supports single or bulk browsing workflows).
+- **LabelFinder (App + Frame + Panel)** – quick search tool that matches shipping labels, packing slips, and product photos by Amazon Order ID.
+The viewer now renders previews at 100 DPI for snappy UI updates, caches pages per PDF, and regenerates 150 DPI artwork automatically when printing.
 - **OrnamentSkuUI** – splits merged ornament PDFs into per-SKU documents while preserving label + slip groupings.
 - **Rendering pipeline** – utilities in `com.osman` (e.g., `ImageProcessor`, `JsonDataReader`, `PdfLinker`, `PackSlipExtractor`) used by the UIs to parse JSON, sanitize SVGs, and produce final artwork.